odys-z/shader-demo/README.md

 This is a temp repo for testing.
 No plan to support in the future.

-The shadertoy and raymatching is some how different from the well known style, see [2].
+The shadertoy and raymatching is some how different from the well known style of 3d rendering, see [2].

 This repository is a testing project using three.js for running shaders from shadertoy in a html file, independent to shadertoy.